Financial-Times/origami-website/_posts/2019-03-11-site-update.md

 ## Registry

-Our component registry is now in-keeping with our main site and other internal tools from the FT.
+Our component registry is now in line with our main site and other internal tools from the FT.

 The right hand sidebar is where we have made the most content changes.
 We found in qualitative user research many people don't make use of all the sidebar content whilst some ignore it entirely.
 So we decided to leave detailed usage instructions to our improved documentation site and use the sidebar for key component-wide details and helpful links.

-We maintained the link to Github as that is often used.
-The component version is also useful to copy and paste, so we maintained that under "install component".
+We maintained the link to GitHub as that is often used.
+The component version is also useful to copy and paste, so we kept that under "install component".
 New sections in the right hand sidebar include an issue/contact section, again to encourage our users to give feedback or ask for help.
 We also moved the brand switcher into the sidebar along with the version selector.
-Now the right hand sidebar can be consistent across a components demos, readme, SassDoc, and JSDoc, so switching brand, version, or jumping to Github is always at hand.
+These options exist in the right hand sidebar across component demos, READMEs, SassDocs and JSDocs.
+Hopefully this will minimize context switching and will make choosing a different brand, version or visiting GitHub more intuitive.

 <figure>
     <img alt="" src="https://www.ft.com/__origami/service/image/v2/images/raw/https://origami.ft.com/assets/images/2019-03-11-site-update/registry-before.png?source=origami&width=620" />